MdShabazS/vsd-riscv/README.md

 # vsd-riscv
+In the Entire code the shabaz.c refers to the file-name.
 <details>
 <summary><b>Task 1:</b> Task is to refer to C based and RISCV based lab and compiling the C code using gcc and riscv compiler</summary>